jagilber/jagilber.github.io/index.md

 Microsoft
 March 2014 - January 2016 (1 year 11 months) Charlotte, North Carolina Area

 * Windows Server Performance / Reliability Team
-* Subject Matter Expert on Windows Performance
+* SME on Windows Performance
 * Secondary skills in WMI, winrm, network
 * Provided debugging / trace analysis / direction to team, other teams, frontline, and TAMs
 * Created utilities / scripts for both internal and external use such as textFilter, powershell logmanwrapper